younatics/MediaBrowser/README.md

 </p>

 ## Intoduction
-🏞 **MediaBrowser** is browser of photos and videos written in Swift3, using latest [SDWebImage](https://github.com/rs/SDWebImage) version for caching.
+🏞 **MediaBrowser** can display one or more images or videos by providing either `UIImage` objects, `PHAsset` objects, or `URLs` to library assets, web images/videos or local files.
+The photo browser handles the downloading and caching of photos from the web seamlessly.
+Photos can be zoomed and panned, and optional (customisable) captions can be displayed.

+Also, MediaBrowser use latest [SDWebImage](https://github.com/rs/SDWebImage) version for caching.
+This can also be used to allow the user to select one or more photos using either the grid or main image view.

 | Single Photo | Multiple Photos And Video |
 | ------------- | ------------------------ |